Oxford, St Mary Magdalen Church

 In 1074 the Norman constable of Oxford, Robert d'Oily, founded a new stone chapel on the site as a daughter house of St George's chapel in Oxford Castle.

 Other historic highlights include the richly decorated font, dating to about 1350.
-In the south aisle is a 14th century wooden chest use to store important parish documents.
+In the south aisle is a 14th-century wooden chest used to store important parish documents.
 It was damaged in the Civil War by Parliamentarian soldiers held prisoner inside the church following the Battle of Cirencester.
 The damage was repaired by order of King Charles I, whose Civil War headquarters were in Oxford.

 The church was rebuilt from 1841 by Sir George Gilbert Scott, and was one of Scott's first commissions.
 Scott remodelled the north aisle, now called The Martyr's Aisle, and chancel to form a harmonious whole with his Martyr's Memorial to the north.

 One of the most recent additions to the church was an ornate reredos, added in 1894.
 The striking west window was designed by Elizabeth Wigram in 1898 to depict Oxford's medieval history.
 It uses notably more muted colours than the vivid Victorian glass elsewhere in the church.

 Look for a modern plaque to John Aubrey, who is buried in the church.
 Another famous burial is that of Amy Robsart, first wife of Lord Robert Dudley.
 Robsart died in a mysterious accident, ostensibly from falling down a flight of stairs, but it was widely rumoured that Dudley had her killed to further his chances of marrying Elizabeth I. If that was his wish, it was a vain one, for Elizabeth was alarmed by the scandal and distanced herself from Dudley.